Screenshot 2024-11-14 at 8.23.56 PM.png

 Merchandise Opportunities

 An exciting post-season also calls for exciting post-season merch.
 As someone who is constantly complaining about sports gear being a “one-size-fits-all” situation (more on that in person), I really wanted to hone in on this.
-Working with our senior designer, we pitched multiple shirt concepts, leaning in to current trends, as well as taking inspiration from sentiment and moments that we had seen online.
+Working with our senior designer, we pitched multiple shirt concepts, leaning in to current trends and things that made the New York Rangers, the New York Rangers.

 We were thrilled that two of those concepts were released to the public.
-The first being our “Blueshirts Magazine” concept, an idea that this team was born for the spotlight - a team so good they couldn’t be kept away from the spotlight.
+The first being our “Blueshirts Magazine” concept — an idea that this team was made for the main stage in the greatest city in the world.

 Merch in Marketing Heaven